devnoname120/vhbb/README.md

 ## License

-Code and scripts licensed under the terms of [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).
+- Code and scripts inside the folder `src\vpk_install` are licensed under the terms of GNU GPLv3.
+Check the file `src/vpk_install/license.txt` for the complete conditions.
+- The rest of the files (unless specified otherwise) are licensed under the terms of [CC by-nc-sa 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+Check the file `license.txt` for the complete conditions.